qq1012510777/cuDFNsys/README.md

 The visulization with MATLAB is simple, you just need the license of MATLAB.

 With Python, you need to install the mayavi Python package.
-Sorry again for the inconvenience, the installation of the mayavi could be difficult, but the mayavi is a very good visualization engine.
+The mayavi is a very good visualization engine.
 The Matplotlib package is not good at 3D visualizations, see [Why my 3D plot doesn’t look right at certain viewing angles](https://matplotlib.org/2.2.2/mpl_toolkits/mplot3d/faq.html).

 # Manual
 Right now, I provide a quickstart guide to explain how can one do simulations with _cuDFNsys_ functions.
 See QuickStartGuide/src/main.cu.